afroradiohead/interview-questions/react.md

 # What are the advantages of using React?
 Writing javascript within the same file as the html elements.
 This enables faster coding through navigation of less files.

+# What are the limitations of React?
+Dom rendering doesn't always reflect proper results